-The resistance in compression of a tub girder bottom flange that is unstiffened is limited by buckling of the plate, represented in the flange slenderness (b/t) ratio.
+The resistance in compression of a tub girder bottom flange that is unstiffened is limited by the buckling resistance of the plate, in which is a function of the flange slenderness (b/t) ratio.
 Therefore, a simple option that may be used to increase the resistance is to increase the thickness of the bottom flange plate.
 For this particular example, the bottom flange plate thickness is 1.375 inches at Section 1-3, and this plate is extended to Section 1-2 which is 93.75 feet from the abutment, as shown previously in Figure 3.

 Compute the maximum bottom flange flexural stress at Section 1-3 due to the factored loads under the STRENGTH I load combination.
-As discussed previously, the η factor is taken equal to 1.0 in this example.
-At this location the unfactored bending moments are as follows:
+As discussed previously, the $\eta$ factor is taken equal to 1.0 in this example.
+At this location the unfactored bending moments are approximately as follows:

-$$M{DC1}$$
+$$M{DC1} = -4,412$$

-= -4,421 kip-ft
+kip-ft

-M{DC2} = -406 kip-ft
+$M{DC2} = -406$ kip-ft

-M{DW} = -390 kip-ft
+$M{DW} = -390$ kip-ft

-M{LL+I} = -7,750 kip-ft
+$M{LL+I} = -7,750$ kip-ft

-The negative flexure concrete deck reinforcement is carried through section 1-3, therefore the longitudinal reinforcement is included in composite section property calculations.
-Separate calculations similar to section property calculations at section 2-1, but not included herein, show that at section 1-3:
+The negative flexure concrete deck reinforcement is carried through Section 1-3 (see above), therefore the longitudinal reinforcement is included in composite section property calculations.
+Separate calculations similar to section property calculations at Section 2-1, but not included herein, show that at Section 1-3: